soundtrackyourbrand/docs/sdk/index.md

 Please note that the below release information relates to the player software within the SDK, so it's not the SDK and the splayer-APIs per se.

 ### Release SDK player software
-The player software is updated monthly according to a set schedule.
-Unless anything else is communicated the release will be done every second week (on Wednesdays) between 02.00 and 06.00 (based on each player’s local time).

  Every second week the pre-release is sent out to your pre-release channel.
 * An email will be sent to you when it's done.
 * Your internal test account will be updated.
 * From this day, you have one week to flag any issues to Soundtrack.
 Soundtrack will decide whether or not the issue is a blocker.

-Every second other week, the full-release is sent out to full costumer base.
+Every second other week, the full-release is sent out to full costumer base between 02.00 and 06.00 (based on each player’s local time).
 * An email will be sent to you when it's done.

 ### Patching SDK player software